Machine learning of pair-contact process with diffusion: Appendix B: Autoencoder

 To build an autoencoder, we need three things that are an encoder function, a decoder function, and a loss function.
 The loss function is the amount of information lost between the compressed and decompressed data representations.
 Where the encoder process from the input layer to the hidden layer is as follows

 The decoder process from hidden layer to output layer is

-The reconstruction loss between these two processes is .
+Given that the value of each site $x_{i,j}$ of the PCP and the PCPD configurations is "1" (a given site is occupied) or "0" (a given site is not occupied).
+Thus, the mean cross-entropy over all sites and samples is employed as the loss function for the autoencoder,

+where $m$ is the number of samples used in training, and $\hat{x}_{i,j}$, the output of the decoder with $x_{i,j}$ as the input.

 Encoders and decoders will be selected as parametric functions (usually neural networks) and will be differentiable to the loss function.
 So by using a stochastic gradient descent algorithm, the autoencoder can optimize the parameters of the encoder or decoder function.

 The parameters of our convolutional autoencoder network are as follows.
 Three convolutional pooling layers and one fully connected layer are used in the encoder process.
 In the first convolution layer, $16$ filters are used, the size of the convolution kernel is $2 \times 3$, and the corresponding stride is $1$.
 The padding form is 'same' to keep the size of the feature map after the convolution operation.
 Similarly, the second and third convolutions use $8$ filters.
 All pooling layers use max-pooling, the corresponding filter size is $2 \times 2$, and the stride $2$.
 In the decoder, the up-sampling layer replaces the pooling layer in the encoder, and it upsamples low-dimensional data to high-dimensional data through a deconvolution filter whose size is $2 \times 2$.
 The Sigmoid is used as the activation function after each convolutional operation.